elastic/elastic-serverless-forwarder/docs/README-AWS.md

   }
   ```

-#### Lambda Resource-based policy for Cloudwatch logs events input
+#### Lambda Resource-based policy for CloudWatch Logs subscription filter input
-* For Cloudwatch logs events log group resources that you want to use as triggers of the Lambda the following must be allowed as Resource-based policy in separated Policy statements:
+* For CloudWatch Logs subscription filter log group resources that you want to use as triggers of the Lambda the following must be allowed as Resource-based policy in separated Policy statements:
   * Principal: `logs.%AWS_REGION%.amazonaws.com`
   * Action: `lambda:InvokeFunction`
   * Source ARN: `arn:aws:logs:%AWS_REGION%:%AWS_ACCOUNT_ID%:log-group:%LOG_GROUP_NAME%:*`